 Numbers Over Provision

-Our Facebook page is not like some organizations who are more interested in drawing people into their system, even though they are ill-equipped to take care of those already there.
+Our Facebook page is not like some organizations that are more interested in drawing people into their system, even though they are ill-equipped to take care of those already there.
 I hope that each person who is part of our community wants to be part of our community and they are served well by our community.

 This worldview is why I treat each person on our social media platforms with respect, which means I want to provide care, insight, direction, and help.
 Social media platforms should not be opportunities to run up the numbers, but a place to care for people, which means it is not a place for people to be mean, unkind, critical, divisive, or angry.